 For three years, I thought you were my only man.
 You start the relationship off with flirty text, making me think you were someone of romance.
-Every day, you made me feel special, and the things you said to me were all so interesting.
+Every day, you made me feel special, and the things you told me all intrigued me.
 You turned my boring life into something lively and joyful.
 My love for you was everlasting.
-What I feel for you is more influential than anything I have ever felt.
+What I felt for you is more influential than anything I have ever experienced.
 I imagined the love we shared was a dream come true, but it was only a fantasy.
 My best friends knew you were not the one for me.
 Image my surprise when I learned that; I was a link in your chain, just a fool, a chain of fools.

-Looking back to the time we first meet.
-When you get close to me and pulled my hand to your mouth and kissed it.
-I did not even know you would have such an impact on my life.
+I recall the first time we met.
+The first time you pulled my hand close to your mouth and kissed it, I didn't realize how much you would change my life.
 Although I thought maybe we gave a new meaning to the definition of love.
 Thoughts of you were for real.

-You were the first person I want to talk to when I wake up, and it was your elegant voice I want to hear before I drift off to sleep.
+When I woke up, my first thought was to speak with you, and my last wish before I went to bed was to hear your voice.
 The efficiency of your words was so strong that I believed what you said.
 One comment led to another.
 Then you act suspicious and run wild around town.
-You’re trying to play me for a fool, and I could not help but see I fell in love with a jerk.
+It was hard not to see you took me for a fool, causing me to fall in love with a jerk.

-Mistrust spread through our relationship like a wildfire when I learn you did not honor your words.
+Mistrust spread through our relationship like a wildfire when I learned you did not honor your words.
 I am not upset that you were deceiving me.
-But I am disappointed that from now on I cannot think so a word you say.
+Nevertheless, I am disappointed that I will no longer listen to a word you say.
 A word of advice, words have the authority to build up, restrain people to where they are, and break down so, choose your words wisely before you utter them to me because baby, a sucker is not my name.
 I was still in your corner when push came to shove, too blind to see you were a clever man.
 The guy that brought me so much pain even after I gave you everything you needed and more.
 You might be a sly guy, but you won’t play me, baby, you not the man for me.

-Here is a transgression that needs your attention.
-If we’re shared a healthy, respectful relationship, I would have never broken up with you.
+Here is a transgression that requires your attention.
+Had our relationship been healthy and respectful, I never would have broken up with you.
 You offered emotions that lack displays of affection, and you presented information as to prioritize demands that solely your own.
 Your profession of love was embarrassing and comparable to an open wound that needs to heal.
 If this is your choice to present love, I question, can you offer affection?
 Now I take issue with your lack of empathy because you made me feel as if I needed to regain some sense of control.

-To women who encounter a similar experience to my narrative, hear me when I say, a good man makes you feel special through actions, not words.
-Do not misunderstand what I am sharing.
-I don’t mean a man needs to shower you with gifts like flowers, candy, lingerie, or wining and dining.
+Those women who encounter a similar experience to mine should remember that a good man will make you feel special by his actions, not words.
+Please do not misinterpret me.
+I certainly do not mean a man needs to shower you with gifts like flowers, candy, lingerie, or wining and dining.
 I am speaking of a man being there for you, assisting you in your time of need.
-He available but gives you a sense of control over your life.
-I can share in my article what the ideal relationship like because I experience one that made an enormous difference, and it helps me in knowing where my life going.
+He is available but gives you a sense of control over your life.
+I can share in my article what the ideal relationship is like because I was in a relationship that made an enormous difference, and it helps me know where things are going.
 My husband paves an alternative path for my future.

 The Queen of Soul, Aretha Franklin, echoes a Chain of fools in a song.
-The single was released in 1967 and written by Don Covay.
+The single came out in 1967 and was written by Don Covay.
 Chain of fools reached number one on the U.S. R&B chart and remained for four weeks.
 Aretha Franklin won Best Female R&B Vocal Performance at the Grammy Awards.
-The song is regarding a woman who obtains she is one of many girls in her man’s “Chain.”
-She knew the relationship could never last, but she refuses to leave.
+The song is about a woman who gets that she is part of her man’s “Chain.”
+She knew the relationship could never last, but she stayed.

 Aretha Franklin - Chain of Fools (Lyric Video)